 Headquartered in Middletown (Monmouth County), we arrived on New Jersey’s soccer scene in 2014 to offer a differentiated option for local soccer talent.
 In 10 years, we've rapidly grown into a successful, decorated club with teams ranging from entry-level travel to elite competing at the highest level, including a number of nationally-ranked teams.
-Our 26 current professionally-trained boys and girls teams range from U8-U17 competing in USYS National League, EDP leagues, APL Acela league, Mid-New Jersey Youth Soccer Association league and local, regional and national tournaments
+Our 36 current professionally-trained boys and girls teams range from U7-U17 competing in USYS National League, EDP leagues, APL Acela Premiership, NPL Mid-Atlantic Premier League, Mid-New Jersey Youth Soccer Association League and local, regional and national tournaments

 Philosophy